Learn the benefits of including salt in your diet!

-Salt is one natural substance that has been somewhat demonized by the big Pharma health industry.
-Salt however, plays many important roles in our bodies and for our health.
+Despite what many believe, salt plays many important roles in our bodies and for our health.
 That being said, it's always best to opt for unrefined and unprocessed salt, such as Himalayan, Volcanic, Celtic or Sea salt.
-Unlike refined table salt (which has basically been stripped, bleached and mixed with iodine, anti-clumping agents and sometimes even sugar), unprocessed salt contains many trace minerals (including naturally occuring iodine) needed by the body for optimum function.
+Unlike refined table salt (which has basically been stripped, bleached and mixed with iodine, anti-clumping agents and sometimes even sugar), unprocessed salt contains many trace minerals (including naturally occurring iodine) needed by the body for optimum function.

 Salt, water and potassium are like three little amigos; they work in synergy and are all required to balance the water content of our bodies.
 Potassium works to hold water in our cells, while salt forces some water to stay outside of our cells, creating the balance our bodies need.
 When a cell is unable to freely uptake water (i.e. when we don't drink enough water), the water outside the cell, being held by salt, gets filtered and injected into the cell so it can continue to function.
 When one becomes chronically dehydrated, this injection of water becomes the primary uptake of water for cells in the body.
 Eventually, if this goes on long enough, the body will begin to retain a lot of water, resulting in what we know as hypertension.
 Diuretics and sodium reduction are often prescribed to treat hypertension, when really what the body needs is a gradual increase of water intake!
 Many other common health issues are also, in fact, signals of a lack of water intake rather than from an excess of sodium.
 Now, this isn't to say load up on the salt but rather to acknowledge that a diet devoid of salt can be just as detrimental as a diet devoid of any other essential nutrient.
 For optimal health, it is essential to maintain that water, sodium and potassium balance.

 Salt is undoubtedly a hidden gem in terms of nutrition and health.
 It provides many other benefits than just regulating the water content in our bodies.
-Here are a four of the great benefits of salt.
+Listed below are more health benefits of salt.

 FOUR REASONS SALT IS BENEFICIAL FOR YOUR HEALTH